heidihuang-wav/quartz/content/Reading List.md

 tags:
   - Evergreen
 ---
-A master list of books / novellas / short stories / essays (1) I want to read, (2) am currently reading, (3) or have read in the past.
+A master list of texts (1) I'm currently reading (2) or have read in the past.
 Links are to [long-form blog posts](https://heidihuang.com/books/) / any notes I took / thoughts about the book.

 ## Legend
 - `Title` | Author | Rating/5★, optional comment